Scrince/Arculus_Recovery/SECURITY.md

 ## Security Model

-Arculus Recovery is an offline local recovery tool.
+YellowSphere is an offline local recovery tool.
 It does not require an account, server, telemetry endpoint, hosted script, CDN, balance API, or blockchain node during normal recovery use.